 If VIX goes above 30, which indicates a highly volatile market, then exit out of all Positions, and vice versa: when VIX goes below 20 it indicates a generally stable market so your strategy is allowed to enter Positions.

 1. The first parameter defines what index to use, which is related in some ways to your Portfolio.
+You can actually enter other types of instrument here, preferably ETFs, representative of your Portfolio:

 2. The second parameter defines whether the index must be “Greater than”, “Less than”, “Between”, or “Not between” the threshold value(s).